-Three of the mutual/cooperative insurers were mutual insurance societies (in the legal form).
-These (non-life) mutual associations were focused on motor vehicle liability of mass transport vehicles, such as buses.
-There is a large number of these mutual associations conducting business in the Greek private insurance market, however, in 2015, only three were subject to all of the provisions of Greek insurance legislation.
+Three of the mutual/cooperative insurers were mutual insurance cooperatives (in the legal form).
+These (non-life) mutual insurance cooperatives were focused on motor vehicle liability of mass transport vehicles, such as buses.
+There is a large number of these mutual insurance cooperatives conducting business in the Greek private insurance market, however, in 2015, only three were subject to all of the provisions of Greek insurance legislation.
 The rest are subject to specific provisions depending on their size, type and mode of activity.15